-The table below identifies the investment types that are authorized for the District by the California Government Code.
-The table also identifies certain provisions of the California Government Code that address interest rate risk, credit risk, and concentration of credit risk.
+The table below identifies the investment types that are authorized by the District in accordance with the California Government Code (District's Investment Policy shown when more restrictive).
+The table also identifies certain provisions of the California Government Code (or the District's Investment Policy, when more restrictive) that address interest rate risk, credit risk, and concentration of credit risk.
+This table does not address investments of funds within the pension trust that are governed by the agreement between the District and trustee, rather than the general provisions of the California Government Code or the District's Investment Policy.

-Maxımum
+Maximum

 Maximum Percentage Quality

 Authorized Investment Type Maturity of Portfolio Requirements

 US Government-Sponsored

 Agency Securities 5 years \$ 2,000,000 None

 Certificates of Deposit 1 year 30% or \$1,000,000 None

-California Local Agency Investment Fund N/A None None
+California Local Agency Investment Fund (LAIF) N/A None None

 CalTRUST Investment Pool N/A None None